 How fast I have to drive through the zoo safari?

 There is no strict time limit so you don’t have to rush through the zoo.
 Also, there is no speed limit nor time restrictions as we did understand.
 But the recommended maximum time was about 90 minutes.
 It’s plenty of time to look at the animals and take the selfies.
 We were totally able to keep our own pace and take as long as we wanted.

 Since we visited Zoosafari Fasano in the middle of the week in April, there were not many other cars around.
-When we looked this place up in google maps we saw that it can be worse.
-But same time you can see some cars and buses passing the row.
+When we looked this place up in Google Maps we saw that it can be worse.
+But at the same time, you can see some cars and buses passing the row.
 Google maps link here.

 How can I get a ticket?
 Should we park our car first or should we drive directly to the ticket office?